 Now that the players are heroes in the town, I had every NPC with a plot hook, come to them in the inn, and try to hire them for their plans.
 This was much smoother and the players could now choose which direction they wanted to go.

-But to start, the party wants to head to Waterdeep after this adventure.
+While we are discussing where the campaign will go, the party tells me they wants to head to Waterdeep after this adventure.
 So, I create an NPC to help them get there.
 Garrick Agundar, is the youngest son of the noble house Agundar from Waterdeep.
 Wherever the party goes first, they will find him held captive by the enemies there.
 The Orcs at Wyvern Tor want to eat him, the Necromancer at Old Owl Well is taking him home as a slave, the Cult of the Dragon wants to sacrifice him.

 Garrick thanks them profusely and promises them that his father will pay them 1000 gold for his safe return, after he indulges himself with the pleasures of Phandalin first.
 He will have other uses later in the campaign.

 The party headed to Thundertree first.
 I will discuss all the details of this crazy town next week.
 Suffice to say that they help the druid there and he agrees to find Cragmaw Castle for them.
 He says he will arrive in Phandalin for Greengrass with an answer.